Bortles reaches deal with Rams to back up Goff

 Bortles' performance in the playoffs -- 594 yards, three TD passes and no turnovers in the Jaguars' run to the AFC Championship Game -- after his improvement in the regular season was what clinched the front office's decision to sign him to a three-year extension worth $54 million with $26.5 million guaranteed.

 That move drew heavy criticism from the national media and anonymous league executives.
 Bortles quieted those critics with a good first month of the 2018 season: He completed 64.7 percent of his passes for 1,095 yards and seven touchdowns with three interceptions.
-Bortles threw for 376 yards and four touchdowns in a Week 2 victory over the New England Patriots and 388 yards and two TDs two weeks later in a win versus the New York Jets.
+Bortles threw for 376 yards and four touchdowns in a Week 2 victory over the New England Patriots, and he threw for 388 yards and two TDs two weeks later in a win versus the New York Jets.

 Bortles' season devolved after that.
 He threw for a career-high 430 yards but also committed a career-high five turnovers (four interceptions) in a loss at the Kansas City Chiefs, including an interception that bounced off an offensive lineman's helmet.
 Bortles was benched early in the second half two weeks later after he lost a pair of fumbles, but he regained his starting job before finally losing it after the Buffalo loss.